Spleenftw/spleenftweb/index.md

 ---

-A simple and elegant experience about hosting at 100% on github a portfolio.
+A simple experience about hosting at 100% on github a portfolio.